Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Introduction

-\widowpenalty=0 These geographical discrepancies in frequency have been observed after frequency events in recent years by utilities all over the world.
+Geographical discrepancies in frequency have been observed after frequency events in recent years by utilities all over the world.
 Several recent publications and reports \cite{InmaMultiArea,DouglasWilsonSmartFreq,OverbyeLocationalInertia,GoranAndersson1} highlight this issue.
+The study in \cite{NatureDatabaseFreq} analyses measurements of electric power grid frequencies across several synchronous areas on three continents, showing how fluctuations change from local oscillations to a homogeneous bulk behaviour.
+Distributions of inertia within the network have been shown to affect its frequency behaviour.
+Reference \cite{TimeDelaysMultiFreq} demonstrates that non-uniform distributions of inertia in continental Europe can compromise frequency stability, given current control mechanism and delays.
+The work in \cite{AtiaInertiaHeterogeneity} performs a probabilistic frequency-stability analysis from dynamic simulations of systems with heterogeneous distributions of inertia, while \cite{DorflerOptimalPlacement} proposes a method for optimal placement of virtual inertia based on minimising deviation from nominal frequency after an outage.

-The authors in \cite{DorflerOptimalPlacement} propose a method for optimal placement of virtual inertia based on minimising deviation from nominal frequency after an outage.
-The work in \cite{AtiaInertiaHeterogeneity} performs a probabilistic frequency-stability analysis from dynamic simulations of systems with heterogeneous distributions of inertia, while reference \cite{FrequencyDivider} developed a simple algebraic formula for accurately estimating frequency in any of the grid's buses, which can significantly decrease the computation of dynamic simulations.
-However, to date no work has deduced conditions for regional frequency stability.
+Analytical approaches have been proposed to account for these frequency variations within an electricity grid.
+The formulation in \cite{CostasVournasMultiArea} uses a quasi-steady-state approximation of inter-area modes that provide good accuracy compared to detailed dynamic models.
+The authors in \cite{FrequencyDivider} developed a simple algebraic formula for accurately estimating frequency in any of the grid's buses, which can significantly decrease the computation of dynamic simulations.
+However, to date no work has deduced conditions for limiting the frequency drop within pre-defined thresholds, key for constraining a scheduling problem that considers ancillary services.

-Fig.~\ref{2_area_Simulation} illustrates the dangers of considering the Centre of Inertia (COI) model in systems with non-uniform inertia distribution: the actual need for frequency ancillary services would be underestimated, leading to higher regional Rate of Change of Frequency (RoCoF) and lower regional nadirs than expected (note that the frequency of the COI evolves in between the frequencies of the two areas, which exhibit some inter-area oscillations).
+Considering the uniform-frequency model in systems with non-uniform inertia distribution has some dangers: the actual need for frequency ancillary services would be underestimated, leading to higher regional Rate of Change of Frequency (RoCoF) and lower regional nadirs than expected.
 If the generation scheduling or ancillary-services market is not appropriately constrained to reflect the distinct regional frequencies, unexpected tripping of RoCoF relays and triggering of Under-Frequency Load Shedding (UFLS) could take place, which in turn could cause cascading outages potentially leading to a blackout.

 In this context, the present paper focuses on generalising the currently available conditions for guaranteeing frequency stability to account for the spatial variations in post-fault frequency dynamics.
 In order to do so, mathematical inequalities representing the stability boundary are deduced from a spatial swing model, which generalises the swing equation by considering $N$ different regions in the grid coupled by ac transmission lines.
 By solving this spatial swing model, constraints for guaranteeing regional frequency stability can be obtained, to be later implemented in optimisation routines.
 Nevertheless, solving this model analytically is a challenging task, even impossible for the simplest systems as will be demonstrated in coming sections of this paper.
 To overcome this difficulty, in this work we propose a mixed analytical-numerical method to obtain the constraints, using theoretical mathematical techniques combined with regression methods on simulation samples.